Embodied Anatomy: Yoga for Shoulder Pain

 -The top Do's and Don'ts for the shoulder

--Embodied anatomy of the shoulder (we won’t just show you pics and cool animations—and we will—but we will also be experiencing what we learn through touching and moving our own shoulders and applying to basic yoga asana
+-Embodied anatomy of the shoulder (we won’t just show you cool pics—and we will—but we will also be experiencing what we learn through touching and moving our own shoulders to apply to yoga asana).

 -The actions of the shoulder joint

 -Key muscles and structures of the shoulder joint, including the rotator cuff and scapular stabilizers.

 -The basic principles of how to use yoga safely and effectively to improve, and not hurt, the shoulder, including concepts of how to stabilize your shoulders

 Interested?
 Put your name below and we will keep you updated and send you more info, including a free webinar.

 Ann Swanson, MS in Yoga Therapy, C-IAYT, E-RYT500, LMT

 Ann is a yoga therapist, yoga teacher trainer, and advocate for self-care (including dancing alone in your living room).
 Passionate about science, she has taught college anatomy and physiology and worked in a cadaver lab.
 She holds a Master of Science in Yoga Therapy from Maryland University of Integrative Health and is now on faculty.